lillianpetersen/lillianpetersen.github.io/crop4cast.md

 <img src="/pic/predicted_african_yields_july2020.jpg" style="width:800px;" border="0">
 <p style="font-family: arial, sanserif; font-size:14pt;" border="0">
 Note: Crop4cast relies on a linear regression model to predict crop yields based on satellite indices.
-Although highly reliable, linear regressions break down at extremes outside of their training data.
-This year is predicted to have such exceptionally low harvests that it is outside of the training realm.
+Although highly reliable, linear regressions break down at extremes outside of the training data, such as this year.
 Therefore, Lesotho will likely harvest some crops, but it will be a very bad year.
 </p>

 <p style="font-family: arial, sanserif; font-size:20pt">